 It’s FOSS is a blog that focuses on Open Source in general and Linux in particular.

-While there are several other Linux blogs on internet, It’s FOSS specifically focuses on beginners to Linux world.
+While there are several other Linux blogs on the internet, It’s FOSS specifically focuses on beginners to Linux world.
+Its motto is to make your desktop Linux experience better.
 The aim of It’s FOSS is to increase the number of Linux desktop users and that aim is achieved by helping them to solve various issues one might encounter.
 Tutorials are written keeping beginners in mind with screenshots and proper steps.

-If you wonder how come It’s FOSS is different from several other blogs in same arena, let me tell you one thing that all the tips, tricks and tutorials are tried and tested first by me on my Dell Inspiron N4010.
+If you wonder how come It’s FOSS is different from several other blogs in the same arena, let me tell you one thing.
+All the tips, tricks and tutorials are tried and tested first by me on my Dell Inspiron N4010 in the past and Acer Aspire R13 currently.
 I won’t suggest you to try anything which I haven’t tried myself.

 Apart from how-to tutorials, It’s FOSS also provides information on various applications available to make the Linux desktop experience better.
 News related to Open Source are also covered to keep the readers updated.